6 min read

 The secret that the most successful professionals know is that the health of the lawn comes down to its soil.
 But not every lawn care service focuses on the soil, choosing instead to use a quicker and temporary fix that gives the impression of fast results.

 While a lot of people are focused on the visible part of their lawn, above the surface, the real secret to a healthy lawn lies underground.
-It is the health of the soil that determines the health of the entire lawn.
+It is the quality of the soil that determines the health of the entire lawn.

-Naturally healthy soil is full beneficial microorganisms like fungi and bacteria, which help a plant to digest nutrients.
+Naturally healthy soil is full of beneficial microorganisms like fungi and bacteria, which help a plant to digest nutrients.
 These microorganisms also help strengthen your lawn against disease and pests.
 Healthy, biologically active soil has a highly diverse array of this microscopic life.

 While fungi and bacteria are the most well-known, it also includes protozoa, mites, and micro arthropods, to name just a few.
 There can actually be as many as 50,000 species in just a teaspoon of soil.
 It is this healthy blend of living organisms that helps create optimal growing conditions for the lawn.